 2 YPG/PKK terrorists surrender to Turkish forces

-Two YPG/PKK terrorists surrendered to Turkish security forces in southeastern Turkey, according to the country’s National Defense Ministry on Sunday.
+Two YPG/PKK terrorists surrendered to security forces in southeastern Turkey, the National Defense Ministry said on Monday.

-In its more than 30-year terror campaign against Turkey, the PKK -- listed as a terrorist organization by Turkey, the U.S. and EU -- has been responsible for the deaths of 40,000 people, including women, children and infants.
+In its more than 30-year terror campaign against Turkey, the PKK -- listed as a terrorist organization by Turkey, the U.S. and the European Union -- has been responsible for the deaths of nearly 40,000 people, including women, children and infants.
 The YPG is the PKK's Syrian offshoot.